William B. Franklin: Eastern Theater

 Franklin became colonel of the 12th US Infantry on June 18, 1861.
-He commanded a brigade at Bull Run and afterwards became a division commander in the newly created Army of the Potomac.
+He commanded a brigade at Bull Run and afterward became a division commander in the newly created Army of the Potomac.
 Franklin was promoted to brigadier general of volunteers on August 20 (backdated to May 17).
 In March 1862, the army was formed into corps, and Franklin was appointed to head the VI Corps, which he then led in the Peninsula Campaign.
-The VI Corps did not see extensive fighting in the Seven Days Battles, aside from its 2nd Division which reinforced the V Corps at Gaines Mill.
+The VI Corps did not see extensive fighting in the Seven Days Battles, aside from its 2nd Division, which reinforced the V Corps at Gaines Mill.
 Franklin was one of two corps commanders (along with Erasmus Keyes of the IV Corps) who advocated retreat from Richmond rather than a counterattack.
 He was promoted to major general on July 4, 1862.
 His command was with the main army and did not participate in the Northern Virginia Campaign.

 In the Maryland Campaign, he saw action against Gen. Howell Cobb at the Crampton's Gap during the Battle of South Mountain.
 He cleared off the Crampton's Gap but did not advance further in order to strike the rear of the Stonewall Jackson's troops that were laying siege to Harpers Ferry, which contributed to the factors causing the largest surrender of Federal forces during the Civil War that happened at the Battle of Harpers Ferry.

-During the Battle of Antietam, his VI Corps was in reserve and Franklin tried in vain to convince Maj.
+During the Battle of Antietam, his VI Corps was in reserve, and Franklin tried in vain to convince Maj.
 Gen. Edwin V. Sumner to allow his corps to exploit a weak point in the Confederate center, but Sumner, who outranked him, refused.